Powered by Coverage.com (NPN: 19966249)

 Best home insurance discounts in Vermont

 Another way to save money on your Vermont homeowners insurance may be through the use of discounts.
 Most insurers offer at least a few of these to policyholders, and it's one of the reasons why it may be a good idea to review your policy annually.
-Here are some of the common discounts you may see across multiple carriers:
+Here are some common discounts that may be available to those who qualify:

 How to save on home insurance policy renewals in Vermont

 By the time your home insurance policy is up for renewal, it is likely that your premium will change.
-According to Bankrate’s analysis of rate data, the national average cost of home insurance rose considerably from 2023 to 2024.
 However, there are a couple of strategies you can implement to help avoid a premium increase when it is time to renew your policy.

 - Tell your insurer about home improvements: Don’t keep any home fortification projects to yourself.
 If you’ve installed a new roof or made your home more storm-resistant, be sure to let your insurance company know as it might get you a better rate.